 The Coronavirus Aid, Relief, and Economic Security (CARES) Act has appropriated more than $350 billion in funds for small businesses and the Paycheck Protection Program and Health Care Enhancement Act has appropriated an additional $310 billion for the Paycheck Protection Program (PPP), an additional $50 billion for the Economic Injury Disaster Loans (EIDLs) and an additional $10 billion for the EIDL grant program.
-To help you understand and determine the potential options for your business, we've outlined two options for financial relief, both administered through the U.S. Small Business Administration (SBA).
+We've outlined the two relief programs, both administered through the U.S. Small Business Administration (SBA).

 This information is not intended as financial, accounting, legal, or tax advice.
 See Disclaimer.
 Readers should seek specific financial, accounting, legal, and/or tax advice from a qualified professional before acting with regard to the subjects mentioned herein.